 ABOUT TULKU SANG-NGAG RINPOCHE

 Gochen Tulku Sang-ngag Rinpoche is the founder and spiritual director of Ewam International Centers around the world.
-Born into one of the oldest families in Tibet, which eventually came to be known under the name Namchak, or “sky iron,” in an area called Chamdo in the Kham region of Tibet in 1952, Rinpoche was recognized in early childhood by the great rimé lama [representing all traditions of Tibetan Buddhism], Jamyang Khyentse Chökyi Lodrö [1893-1959], as well as by the former Zigar Kongtrul Rinpoche, to be the reincarnation of the Gochen Tulku.
+Born into one of the oldest families in Tibet, which eventually came to be known under the name Namchak, or "sky iron," in an area called Chamdo in the Kham region of Tibet in 1952, Rinpoche was recognized in early childhood by the great rimé lama [representing all traditions of Tibetan Buddhism], Jamyang Khyentse Chökyi Lodrö [1893-1959], as well as by the former Dzigar Kongtrul Rinpoche, to be the reincarnation of the Gochen Tulku.
+Gochen Tulku is an incarnation of Gyelwa Chokyang, one of the 25 heart disciples of Guru Rinpoche.

 The third and fourth incarnations of great tertön Tsasum Lingpa were successively reborn into the Namchak family, which was responsible for maintaining the local monastery of Namchak Ritrö, the historical hermitage of Tsasum LIngpa, located in Chumbo.
-Therefore Tulku Sang-ngag’s family had high hopes that he was the 5th reincarnation of Tsasum LIngpa.
-To their dismay, however, he himself insisted he was actually the Gochen Tulku, and it was soon thereafter that he was formally recognized and confirmed as the 6th incarnation of Gochen Tulku.
 It was Tsasum Lingpa who first predicted and named the site for Gochen Monastery, which was then built by the first Gochen Tulku, Gyalwa Gyatso.

 Near the mere age of three, when Rinpoche was with his family and a large group of others harvesting hay in the fields, he was left sitting on a boulder at the foot of a cliff, where he imparted the wondrous sign of his realization by leaving his footprint in a rock, as though in soft clay, still visible to this day.

 Tulku Sang-ngag Rinpoche, an outstanding meditation master and scholar, is a lineage holder of the Namchak lineage and other profound and widely practiced lineages of Tibetan Buddhism.
 Rinpoche is also widely regarded as a master stupa builder.
-He has established Turquoise Leaf, a practice center for Tibetan nuns in Nepal.
-Rinpoche’s vision of a peace garden in a mountainous valley came to him as a small child, eventually leading him to Montana to build the Garden of One Thousand Buddhas.
+He has established Turquoise Leaf, a practice center for Tibetan nuns in Nepal and Silguri, India.
+Rinpoche's vision of a peace garden in a mountainous valley came to him as a small child; eventually leading him to Montana to build the Garden of One Thousand Buddhas, a sacred pilgrimage site and Buddhist center.
 His primary residence is in Santa Fe, New Mexico where he established a retreat and practice center, Pema Khandro Ling

 A brief autobiographical account from the words of Gochen Tulku Rinpoche, Sang-Ngag: June 8, 2000